Dr Gemma Louch

 - Patient and family involvement in serious incident investigations: Developing and testing national and local guiding processes (2019-2022). £894,638.
 NIHR HS&DR. Co-Investigator.

 My broad research interests include patient safety and health services improvement, and the application of health psychology theory and principles to health services research.
-More specifically, I have a keen interest in patient involvement in patient safety and implementation science.
+More specifically, I have a keen interest in patient involvement in patient safety, patient safety inequalities, and implementation science.

-- Associate Editor - BMC Health Services Research
+- Editorial Board Member - BMC Health Services Research

-- Member of the NIHR Research for Patient Benefit (RfPB), Yorkshire and North East Regional Advisory Committee
+- Previous member of the NIHR Research for Patient Benefit (RfPB), Yorkshire and North East Regional Advisory Committee